vuestorefront/vue-storefront/doc/api-modules/refactoring-to-modules.md

 We are slowly refactoring Vue Storefront code to modules.
 You can learn about modules [here](https://github.com/DivanteLtd/vue-storefront/blob/master/doc/api-modules/about-modules.md) and read about the motivations of this architectural changes [here](https://github.com/DivanteLtd/vue-storefront/blob/master/doc/api-modules/about-modules.md#motivation)

-**tl;dr** For now we are just detaching the features from core components (see cart module as an example) **we are not moving components, stores etc to api modules folder yet**.
+**tl;dr** For now we are just detaching the features from core components (see cart module as an example). **We are not moving components, stores etc to api modules folder yet**.
 Please keep it in mind.
 After we will move all the features then we will proceed with components and stores.

 # Refactoring Plan
 The refactoring will be splitted into two phases: